 What is Hard Water?

-Hard water, or water hardness refers to the mineral content within the water.
-As water falls from the sky it is considered soft, this is because it has yet to come in contact with minerals.
-The water that comes out of the tap has made a long journey to get there and along the way it picks up any number of contaminants, minerals and heavy metals which effect the “hardness”.
-Depending on the area and source the hardness differs.
+Hard water (or water hardness) refers to the mineral content within the water.
+As water falls from the sky, it is considered soft; this is because it has yet to come in contact with minerals.
+The water that comes out of the tap has made a long journey to get there, and along the way, it will have picked up any number of contaminants, minerals and heavy metals which effect the “hardness”.
+This hardness can differ depending on the area and source of the water.

 Below is a map of Australia showing the general hardness in each state.